prof-rossetti/intro-to-python/notes/python/datatypes/dictionaries.md

 ## Operations

-Access individual object attributes by their key:
+Accessing dictionary values by their key, or attribute name:

 ```python
 person = {